Providers

 Lower Stress Levels

-In today’s fast-paced world filled with increasing demands, it’s important to manage your stress levels.
-Some people cope with stress by overeating or eating unhealthy foods, smoking, drinking and other activities that raise their risk for heart attack, stroke and high blood pressure.
-Quitting smoking and reducing stress may improve your chances of recovering from a heart attack, stroke or chronic heart disease.
+In today’s fast-paced world filled with increasing demands, it’s important to manage your stress levels and heart disease and stroke risk factors.
+Some people cope with stress by overeating or eating unhealthy foods, smoking, drinking, and other activities that raise their risk for heart attack, stroke, and high blood pressure.
+Quitting smoking and reducing stress may improve your chances of recovering from a heart attack, stroke, or chronic heart disease.

 Sources: ©2011 American Heart Association, Inc.